 User-controlled endpoints are the most susceptible part of your network infrastructure.
 Private gadgets used at work or as a part of the bring your own device (BYOD) policy can be a severe threat.
 They can function as an attack vector to gain entry into your cloud environment.

-To prevent this, you should engage in active traffic monitoring, restricting traffic on your network perimeter and restricting what data can exit or enter your systems.
+To prevent this, you should monitor active traffic, restrict traffic on your network perimeter, and restrict what data can exit or enter your systems.

 Have an exit strategy

-With your cloud-hosting vendor, it would help if you devised an incident response plan outlining the actions taken after the data breach.
-Having a written plan will help you react more quickly and bounce back from the initial shock.
+With your cloud-hosting vendor, devising an incident response plan outlining the actions taken after the data breach would help.
+A written plan will help you react quickly and recover from the shock.

 Dedicate some sections to when a data breach occurs to give you additional insights into what should happen when the detection software finds an unauthorized agent on your internal network.